 A version of the Java software is included alongside Kahvibreak and the emulators run through it, so you don't need to install Java to play.

-Version 1.4 introduces nearly 700 new games and minor fixes.
+Version 1.5 introduces nearly 2000 new games and plenty of minor fixes.

 |Less games, more stable.